-- 1. Re-entry students who are returning to PIU after a voluntary absence of three or more consecutive terms (fall, spring and summer) must apply to be re-admitted.
+- Re-entry students who are returning to PIU after a voluntary absence of three or more consecutive terms (fall, spring and summer) must apply to be re-admitted.
 Short application forms are available for re-entry students.
 Re-entry students should be prepared to provide further information upon request of the Registrar or Academic VP.
 Students who are returning after a voluntary absence of not greater than a full academic year are still under their original catalog rights.
 Students who return after an absence of more than one year will have to meet the program and degree requirements of the current catalog. - 2.
+An assessment for English competency may be required if English is not the re-entering student's first language.
+Please see PIU's Remedial English Policy. - 3.
 PIU does not guarantee that credit hours earned at any college or university over 7 years prior to the admission date of a student will transfer into a PIU program.